ifedayo5229/CreateReportMvcDB/README.md

 # CreateReportMvcDB
-Report definition language ,can be exported to pdf,doc and the likes
+Report definition language, display with webform, can be exported to pdf,doc and the likes